What’s special about a full moon? Why does it tug our heartstrings? And why does a full moon look full, in contrast to other phases of the moon?

-At full moon, we are seeing all of the moon’s day side.
+You’ll have to answer the first two questions for yourself, but here’s the answer to the third.
+At full moon, we’re seeing all of the moon’s day side.

-If there is a lunar eclipse, it must happen at full moon.
+If there’s a lunar eclipse, it must happen at full moon.
 It’s only at the full moon phase that Earth’s shadow, extending opposite the sun, can fall on the moon’s face.

 As the moon orbits Earth, it changes phase in an orderly way.
 Follow these links to understand the various phases of the moon.

 Bottom line: A full moon looks full because it’s opposite Earth from the sun, showing us its fully lighted hemisphere or day side.

 Deborah Byrd created the EarthSky radio series in 1991 and EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.